ceari/edacc_web/specification.rst

 **2. Registration and Submission phase:**

-In this phase competitors can register to the system and submit solvers and benchmarks using the web interface.
+In this phase competitors can register with the system and submit solvers and benchmarks using the web interface.

 *Registration:*
 Competitors create an account which they have to use to log in to the web interface.
-Account data includes the name, an email address, password and possibly additional information such as an postal address and affiliation.
+Account data includes the name, an email address, password and possibly additional information such as a postal address and affiliation.

 *Solver submission:*
 Competitors submit their solvers to the system using the web interface.